When I look at the state of the United States, it breaks my heart. It’s where I live and a place I have really fallen in love with.

-Today though, we realise those 14-year-old lyrics can relate to Donald Trump’s America.
+Today though, we realize those 14-year-old lyrics can relate to Donald Trump’s America.
 Ledé’s cover is so beautiful.
-She even switches up the lyrics in verse two to include a direct stab at Trump “sending our parents to different places and left them sitting in your cages”.
+She even switches up the lyrics in verse two to include a direct stab at Trump “sending our parents to different places and left them sitting in your cages.”

-All proceeds from the song are being donated to the NAACP Empowerment Programs which fight against issues like police brutality, wrongful imprisonment, voter suppression, racial biased education and much more.
+All proceeds from the song are being donated to the NAACP Empowerment Programs that fight against issues like police brutality, wrongful imprisonment, voter suppression, racial biased education and much more.